A Future With Safe Water and Hygiene

 When asked, William said that access to clean water and attitudes to sanitation and hygiene has made life better, in his own family and beyond.
 He observed people don’t get sick as often as they did before.
 His families improved health means his children no longer have to miss out on their education and he can continue fishing.
 “We are really thankful to you for bringing in the water filters.
 Our health has really improved.”

 Looking to the future, William’s community now have the tools to improve the health of the people of Khondowe.
 The WASH fund from households’ purchase of the subsidised water filters is going to be reinvested back into the community.
-The committee are developing plans with the community to improve local health services or build community demonstration latrines.
+The committee is developing plans with the community to improve local health services or build community demonstration latrines.

-The Water Filter Project is having domino effect.
+The Water Filter Project is having a domino effect.
 People just like William are helping their own community to better their quality of life through Water partnerships.

 You can be part of expanding the Water Filter Project to more communities.